Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Your hair transplant doctor may prescribe medication to reduce the inflammation.
 Or he or she may surgically remove them.

-Ultimately the right treatment will target the specific cause responsible for the formation of the hair transplant acne, particularly at the recipient area.
+Ultimately the right treatment will target the specific cause responsible for forming the hair transplant acne, particularly at the recipient area.

 Not Everyone Will See Bumps After a Hair Transplant Procedure